Configure Channel Names

 The final setting for the Heritrix processes is the amount of heap space each process is allowed to use.
 Since Heritrix uses a significant amount of heap space for seen URLs and other stuff, it is advisable to keep the

 settings.harvester.harvesting.heritrix.heapSize setting at at least its default setting of 1.5G if there is enough memory in the machine for this (remember to factor in the number of harvesters running on the machine – swapping will slow the crawl down ''significantly'').

-Configure web page look and behaviour
+Configure web page look

 The look of the web pages can be changed by changing files in the webpages directory.
 The files are distributed in war-files, which are simply zip-files.
 They can be unpacked to customize styles, and repacked afterwards using zip.
 Each of the five war files under webpages corresponds to one section of the web site, as seen in the left-hand menu.
 The two PNG files transparent_logo.png and transparent_menu_logo.png are used on the front page and atop the left-hand menu, respectively.
 They can be altered to suite your whim, but the width of transparent_menu_logo.png should not be increased so much that the menu becomes overly wide.
 The color scheme for each section is set in the netarkivet.css file for that section and can be changed to suit your whim, though we recommend changing them all at the same time to provide a uniform look.

 Security in NetarchiveSuite is mainly defined in the